NickM-27/swatch/README.md

 # swatch
-Color detection in images to capture presense of known objects.
+Color detection in images to capture presence of known objects.

 ## Why?